-Lab Topic: DIS offers a unique opportunity for undergraduates to perform research at the
+Lab Topic: DIS offers a unique opportunity for undergraduates to perform research at the undergraduate level.
+Students perform special supervised study or research in the area of the faculty member's research area.

 Additional Information: Repeatable course.
 A maximum of six (6) semester hours of DIS or Research Methods (BSC 4933) may be applied to the biological science major.
-See an advisor in the

-Undergraduate Advising Office for the form required to take a DIS.
+See an advisor in the Undergraduate Advising Office for the form required to take a DIS.